3 days in Milan: Itinerary of what to see in Milan (+ map)

 8:30 Duomo di Milano and Piazza del Duomo

 We start the first day with the best Milan has to offer.
-Duomo di Milano must be on every itinerary of what to see in Milan.
-The imposing Gothic cathedral dominates the spacious Piazza del Duomo.
+The Duomo di Milano must be on every itinerary of things to do in Milan.
+The imposing Gothic cathedral dominates the open-air Piazza del Duomo.

 Duomo di Milano